kartonfarkas/api_docs/source/suite/emails/getting_launches.rst

 Getting Launches of E-Mail
 ==========================

-Lists all the launches of an email with ID, launch date and ‘done’ status.
+Lists all the launches of an email with ID, launch date and 'done' status.

 Endpoint
 --------